Ristinoa/SimpleNote/README.md

 UPDATE: gitignore is properly configured, we are SO back.

 Stay tuned for a rebuild of the previous electronapp I had built before I realized I had irreparably trashed that repo version smh.

+### 11/25/2024

+Got .dmg file to install to Apps and executable to run without error today.

+Thankfully, I can now use developer tools within electron to see that 80% of the backend functionality didn't get packaged properly.

+It's an html page that can write to the database... and nothing else; this is a problem for tomorrow!

+Functionality of SimpleNote to come.